dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/activation_event.md

 ```

 ### *
-The event `*` means that the plug-in will be activated immediately when HBuilderX is started, and the effect is the same as not configuring `activationEvents`.
+The event `*` means that the extension will be activated immediately when HBuilderX is started, and the effect is the same as not configuring `activationEvents`.
-> The best practice is to only listen to the events that need to be monitored, and try to make the plug-in `lazy loading`
+> The best practice is to only listen to the events that need to be monitored, and try to make the extension `lazy loading`